mbshaw/InkScan/README.md

 ## Load Previously saved CSV into table
 Below the Table is a button labeled "choose files" this will allow you to open a previously saved CSV file fo ink batch codes.
-* Click the "Choose Files" button
+* Click the "Load CSV file" button
+* Click "OK" to continue or "Cancel" if you want to save the data already in the table
-* from the options popup at the bottom of the devices select "Documents"
+* From the options popup at the bottom of the devices select "Documents"
 * Search for the previously saved file and select it
 * Once this file has loaded you can continue to add rows to the top of the table
 * Remember to save the updated file once you have added new info to the table